African forest elephant: Communication

-Since this species is newly recognized, little to no literature is available on communication and perception.
+Vocalization is a trait found among L. cyclotis with studies emphasizing significance in acoustic structure and their social dynamics.
+Vocalization patterns can be classified into three main types: single rumble, single broadband, and combinatorial.
+Rumbles are tonal, low-frequency calls, while broadband are calls that lack clear harmonic structures, resembling barks and roars.
+The utilization of rumbles and broadband calls in combinatorial calls may involve distinct acoustic elements, forming multi-element calls, which combine meaningless elements to generate context-specific meaningful calls.
+The African forest elephant also exhibits a more balanced distribution of combinatorial call types compared to other elephant species.
+Despite having a simpler social structure, L. cyclotis can display a comparable repertoire of rumble-roar call combinations than L. africana.
+Communication patterns vary across age and sex, with adult males typically producing more combinatorial calls than adult females.
+Additionally, certain events may provoke a behavioral change, as evidenced by lowered levels of vocalizations in response to gunfire sounds related to poaching.

 For these mammals, hearing and smell are the most important senses they possess because they do not have good eyesight.
 They can recognize and hear vibrations through the ground and can detect food sources with their sense of smell.
 Elephants are also an arrhythmic species, meaning they have the ability to see just as well in dim light as they can in the daylight.
 They are capable of doing so because the retina in their eyes adjusts nearly as quickly as light does.

-The elephant's feet are sensitive and can detect vibrations through the ground, whether thunder or elephant calls, from up to 10 miles away.